CloudLabsAI-Azure/azure-ai-agents-labs/lab-3.md

 1. Enter the following details and click on next

-ai search
+Select Azure AI Search service   AzureAISearch

+vector index   health-plan

+check the box for Add vector search to this resource and click on nect

-vector index
+Click on Create vector index

-health-plan

 1.